Mo. ° / °

 Still's explorations were grounded in the study of anatomy.
 Having grown up as a hunter and farmer, he had a basic understanding of the structural relationships of bones, muscles, and organs – knowledge he now extended to the study of human skeletons.
 He became convinced that most diseases could be alleviated or cured without drugs.
 The key was to find and correct anatomical deviations that interfered with the free flow of blood and "nerve force" in the body.

-Image of Andrew Taylor Still on a balcony Image of Andrew Taylor Still on a balcony with student Rear view image of Andrew Taylor Still on a balcony with student
+Image of Andrew Taylor Still on a balcony Image of Andrew Taylor Still helping child Image of Andrew Taylor Still

 From the beginning, Still met with considerable opposition to his new theories and techniques.
 The local church denounced his claims of hands-on healing as sacrilegious.
 His brothers were embarrassed by his outspoken questioning of medical tradition; they criticized his willingness to risk his livelihood by driving away patients and to neglect his family and farm in pursuit of his "crazy" ideas.
 When Still asked to present his ideas at Baker University, which his family had helped to establish in the 1850s, school officials refused him permission.
 In 1874, Still decided to leave Kansas and travel to Macon, Mo., where he hoped his ideas would be better received.
 They were not, and after a few months of trying, Still moved north to Kirksville.
 There, he finally began to find some acceptance, enough to open an office on the town square in March 1875.
 Advertising himself as a magnetic healer and a "lightning bonesetter" and traveling to towns as far away as Hannibal, Still slowly built up his reputation.
 Word spread about the doctor whose system of drugless, manipulative medicine – officially named "osteopathy" in 1885 – was able to cure many apparently hopeless cases.